Trader Stemcor in talks with India steelmakers on iron asset sale

 He declined to comment on any price involved and Stemcor declined to comment on the potential sale.

-Other major steelmakers in India are Tata Steel (TISC.NS), Steel Authority of India (SAIL.NS) and JSW Steel (JSTL.NS).
+Other major steelmakers in India are Tata Steel, Steel Authority of India and JSW Steel.

 Tata Steel declined to say whether it was in talks with Stemcor over a potential acquisition of the assets.